ray-project/ray/doc/source/ray-contribute/profiling.rst

 Launching the CPU Profiling and set to-profile binary file
 -------------------------------

-If you want to launch Ray in profiling mode, define the following variables:
+If you want to launch Ray in profiling mode and profile raylet, define the following variables:

 .. code-block:: bash